danilyanedo7/danilyanedo7/README.md

-### Hi, I'm Edo, welcome to my GitHub page!
+### Hi, I'm Edo!
+Welcome to my GitHub page.

-I am a biology graduate from Institut Teknologi Sepuluh Nopember in Indonesia.<br/>
-I use R to make a story from data. <br/>
-I’m interested in data science and applied bioinformatics R Language.
+I graduated with a degree in Biology from Institut Teknologi Sepuluh Nopember in Indonesia.
+I specialize in using R to transform data into compelling stories.
+My interests lie in data science and applied bioinformatics, particularly with the R programming language.

 ### What do I use in my work?
 <p>